There are now 3 possible online modes for units:

 - 6 points

 - Students examine language and literacy development and learning in young children, as well as a range of key literacy teaching practices including effective strategies for teaching reading and writing, speaking and listening, and viewing.
 Students also learn about key foundational skills including phonological awareness and phonics knowledge as well as explore a range of texts that are important in early childhood literacy learning contexts, including children's literature, informational texts, multimedia texts, rhymes and songs.

-- Typically this unit is assessed in the following ways: (1) assignment 1 (create e-book); (2) test (parts 1, 2 and 3); and (3) assignment 2.
+- Indicative assessments in this unit are as follows: (1) assignment 1 (create e-book); (2) test (parts 1, 2 and 3); and (3) assignment 2.
 Further information is available in the unit outline.